 The earliest recorded type of hot water bottle was the bed warmer.
-Going back to the 16th century these where filled with embers from the fire and placed into a metal pan with a lid.
+Going back to the 16th century these where filled with embers from the fire and placed into a metal pan with a lid over the top to protect against sparks leaping out and setting the bedding on fire.
 Many still survive today and can be seen in copper form with long wooden handles that helped move the hot pan across the bed to warm all corners.
-These bed warmers took hot charcoal or embers from the fire to heat up the metal pan.
-Some had perforated vents to let out more heat and most where decorated with motifs, family crest or motto's.
+These early bed warmers made it easy to take hot charcoal or embers from the fire to heat up the metal pan.
+Some had perforated air vents to let out more heat and most where decorated with motifs, family crest or motto's.
 Mass manufactured so many still survive today and if in good condition can still be used.
 They can be found at antique fairs and when cleaned up these bed warmers make great decorator pieces.

-Large stoneware types also called a foot warmer.
+Earthenware potteries produced large stoneware bed warmers also called a foot warmers as an new alternative way to keep warm.
 The stoneware example below was made by Langley Ware of England.
 Often the stone cap would be replaced with a cork alternative to seal the water, this example below has it's original stone cap and in excellent condition.
-Because they were mass produced and very robust many survived so the antique value is not great.
+Because they were mass produced around the country by local potters and being very robust many survived so the antique value is not great.
 Many of the stoneware examples are still in use today and will be for years to come!

 Hot water was also regularly used in glass or ceramic pots using cork seals to keep watertight.
 To avoid knocking and intense heat these would be wrapped in a towel or blanket and placed carefully in position.
 Few glass types survive today but ceramic containers continued in production for many years well into the 20th century.
 Other examples are boots hot water bottle made in copper, brass or tin provided a novelty value to a household utility item of the day.When did it change?